Guitar Finger Exercises for Strength, Flexibility, and Independence

 11. Guitar Finger Games for Independence (No Guitar Required)

-Finger games are not normal guitar exercises.
+Finger games are not normal exercises.
 They don’t work your muscles for strength.
 But they do train your finger independence.
 And even more importantly, they train your hands to work together.

 Finger games train the brain and muscle connections.
 They remove the risk of injuries and can be done away from the guitar.